Time Allowed: 3 Hours

-1. High population level in Vietnam
+- High population level in Vietnam.

-2. Low agricultural productivity
+- Low agricultural productivity.

-3. Extensive indebtedness among the peasants
+- Extensive indebtedness among the peasants.

-- To reduce rural poverty and increase agricultural productivity it was necessary to carry out land reforms as the Japanese had done in 1890s.
-But this could not ensure sufficient employment
+- To reduce rural poverty and increase agricultural productivity, it was necessary to carry out land reforms as the Japanese had done in the 1890s.
+But this could not ensure sufficient employment.

-5. The French colonialists did little to industrialise Vietnam and in the rural areas, landlordism spread and the standard of living declined.
+- The French colonialists did little to industrialise Vietnam and in the rural areas, landlordism spread and the standard of living declined.

-Ques 9: How had the Imperial State in China been the major producer of printed material for a long time?
+Q 9.
+How had the Imperial State in China been the major producer of printed material for a long time?
 Explain with examples.
 [3 × 1 =3]

-How had novels been easily available to the masses in Europe during nineteenth century?
+How had novels been easily available to the masses in Europe during the nineteenth century?
 Explain with examples.

-Ans: The following can be the cause why China is still regarded to be the pioneer in printing materials:
+The following can be the cause why China is still regarded to be the pioneer in printing materials:

-Ques 10: Describe any three main features of 'Rabi crop season.'
+Q 10.
+Describe any three main features of 'Rabi crop season.'
 [3 × 1 = 3]

 Describe any three main features of 'Kharif crop season.'

-- Some Kharif crops cultivated are : paddy in Assam, Maize in Andhra Pradesh, etc.
+- Some Kharif crops cultivated are paddy in Assam, Maize in Andhra Pradesh, etc.

-- People living in an area require water for their various activities, and more the number of people more the consumption.Furthermore, wastage and indiscriminate use of water has worsened the condition.
+- People living in an area require water for their various activities, and more the number of people more consumption.

-- Areas with a high density of population therefore witnesses intense waters scarcity.
+- Areas with a high density of population, therefore, witnesses intense waters scarcity.
 At time, such scarcity drives people to marginal areas, in turn draining water resources in such areas as well.